Banata

 Product Shape

-3. They create a project
+3. They create a project.

-4. They create a project-scoped API key
+4. They generate a project-scoped API key.

-Convex Wiring
+Local Convex Wiring

 text